Tomislav Krizman: Legacy

-Krizman is principally remembered for his remarkable graphic work.
+Krizman is remembered for his graphic work.
 He loved to travel, and draw what he saw: views of Vienna, Hrvatsko Zagorje, Bosnia, and Dalmatia.
-His unusual views of Bosnia, Hercegovina, Kosovo and Macedonia are very evocative and fresh.
+His views of Bosnia, Hercegovina, Kosovo and Macedonia are very evocative and fresh.
 He created some memorable portraits, including Mary Delvarda, Portret djevojčice ("Portrait of a Girl"), Autoportret ("Self-portrait"), Meštrović and Brat Hinko ("Brother Hinko").

 His knowledge of graphic techniques was published in a book "On Graphical Arts" (O grafičkim vještinama), (1952).

 He wrote books and magazine articles and worked as a costume and set designer for opera and drama.

 The appearance of posters corresponds with the emergence of the secession or Art Nouveau movements that arrived in Zagreb in 1898.
 The poster was a popular image form of the new era, and Tomislav Krizman created memorable poster art for various events of culture, sports, entertainment, and politics.
 One of his first posters was of the cabaret singer Marya Delvard, who had delighted audience in Vienna and Munich before arriving in Zagreb in 1907.
 Krizman's image perfectly captured the essential femme-fatale type of Art Nouveau woman.